alex92ch/food_stock_app/README.md

-# food_stock_app
+# FoodStock

-A flutter app to keep track of the food stock at home
+A Flutter application to keep track of your food stock.